bluescarni/mppp/doc/integer.rst

       Generic constructor from C++ arithmetic types.

       This constructor will initialize an integer with the value of *x*.
-      The initialization is always successful if *x* is an integral value (construction from ``bool`` yields 1 for ``true``, 0 for ``false``).
+      The initialisation is always successful if *x* is an integral value (construction from ``bool`` yields 1 for ``true``, 0 for ``false``).
       If *x* is a floating-point value, the construction will fail if *x* is not finite.
 Construction from a floating-point type yields the